Who do I call if I have a question or concern? What details do they need?

-SunPower® systems are installed by members of our extensively trained dealer network, so if there's a concern, call your dealer first.
+SunPower® systems are installed by members of our extensively trained SunPower installation team or dealer network, so if there's a concern, call your installer first.
 What happens next depends on the severity of the issue.
-If the system is not working, or if something is obviously wrong – maybe you're seeing an alert in your monitoring system – the dealer will schedule an in-person visit.
-If the problem is more subtle – say, the you've noticed a decline in production even though the system seems to be working – your dealer may instead try to analyze data from your system to see if an on-site visit is needed.
-If analyzing a system's data proves inconclusive, you can request an at-home inspection from your dealer and they can verify the system is in good working order.
+If the system is not working, or if something is obviously wrong – maybe you're seeing an alert in your monitoring system – the installer will schedule an in-person visit.
+If the problem is more subtle – say, the you've noticed a decline in production even though the system seems to be working – your installer may instead try to analyze data from your system remotely to see if an on-site visit is needed.
+If analyzing a system's data proves inconclusive, you can request an at-home inspection from your installer and they can verify the system is in good working order.
 Call 1-800-SunPower if you are not satisfied with your dealer's responsiveness.

 Are there any troubleshooting steps I should take before calling customer service?

 In the case of an error warning on SunPower equipment, customers who feel comfortable trying to reset or reinstall their monitoring app should try that first.
 Customers who don't feel comfortable with that should avoid any attempts to fix the equipment or change settings.
 Instead, document what has happened.
-You can do this by taking a photo of an error warning on their display or a piece of hardware that appears broken.
+You can do this by taking a photo of an error warning on your display or a piece of hardware that appears broken.
 Please do NOT try this if the broken part is on the roof or somewhere inaccessible.
-This information should be shared with your dealer and may help speed up service.
+Sharing this documentation with your installer may help speed up service.

 Why does my SunPower system shut down when the local utility's power goes out?